nav9/splitVideoQualityViewer/README.md

 * Tested video formats: mkv, avi, mxf, flv, ogx, mp4, hevc, swf, m2ts, ts, m2v, vob, webm, mkv, wmv, mov, wtv, mpeg, 3gp, mpg, asf, mts (theoretically, it should support any video file that Python's OpenCV package supports).

 # Feature upgrades possible:
-* Videos of two different framerates.
-* Split video depending on mouse pointer position.
+* Split video depending on mouse pointer position (possibly practical only when not more than two videos are played simultaneously).
 * Add more key and mouse controls.
 * Add more video metadata on-screen.
 * Add support for multiple monitors
+* Compare video quality objectively (https://superuser.com/a/338734/55249)

+# Difficult to implement features:
+Due to [this unsolved issue](https://github.com/opencv/opencv/issues/9053) with seek, the following features are difficult to implement:
+* Videos of two different framerates.
 * Options for seeking to a specific point in the video and moving forward and backward.
-* Video speed adjustment.
-* Compare video quality objectively (https://superuser.com/a/338734/55249)

   [![Donate](https://raw.githubusercontent.com/nav9/VCF_contacts_merger/main/gallery/thankYouDonateButton.png)](https://nrecursions.blogspot.com/2020/08/saying-thank-you.html)